DSC-SPIDAL/E599-high-performance-big-data/fall-2020/4/report/README.md

-Describe here who did what in the project or report.
+The work on the project was divided between the teammates.

 Sidharth: